.png)

 Irish Produce at the Centre

-This matters because ingredient-led cooking at the leading end of Irish dining is now a defined category with clear peer references.
+This matters because ingredient-led cooking at the top end of Irish dining is now a defined category with clear peer references.
 Aniar in Galway has spent years building a menu around foraged and farmed Connacht produce.
 Chestnut in Ballydehob works within the West Cork larder with similar intensity.
-What MacNean House contributes to that conversation is a particular attention to detail and generosity of execution: the tasting menu is described in Michelin's own notes as offering attractive, detailed cooking with no shortage of flavour across the dishes.
+What MacNean House contributes to that conversation is a particular attention to detail and generosity of execution: the tasting menu is described as offering attractive, detailed cooking with no shortage of flavour across the dishes.
 That phrase, in Michelin's characteristically restrained register, signals a kitchen that is not cutting corners on either sourcing or technique.

 The Room and the Format

-Ireland's rural destination restaurants have developed a recognisable grammar.
 The formality of the service and the seriousness of the dining room signal that the kitchen intends to be taken seriously, regardless of the postcode.
 MacNean House follows this pattern with a plush dining room and a degree of service formality that positions it as a special occasion venue.
 That framing is accurate: it is consistently chosen for celebrations, which has a self-reinforcing quality on atmosphere and on the kitchen's motivation to perform.

 The tasting menu format suits the ingredient-sourcing angle well.
 A fixed progression of courses allows the kitchen to work with what is leading and most seasonal rather than maintaining a broad à la carte that would dilute focus.
 It also means that the experience is cohesive: each dish relates to the one before it, and the sourcing logic becomes visible across the meal rather than isolated in individual plates.